dsawebdev/angular1x-app/README.md

 # angular1x-app

-#working with angular.js 1x building a simple address book app
-#need to add controllers and directives to make content even more dynamic and cleaner
-#could spend a bit more time on styling and some search field functionality
+#Working with angular.js 1x building a simple address book app.Ideal would be to add controllers and directives to make content even more dynamic and cleaner.
+I could also spend a bit more time on styling and some search field functionality